-The Wake Forest University libraries include the Z. Smith Reynolds (ZSR) Library, which is located on the Reynolda Campus and supports the undergraduate College, the Wake Forest School of Business programs, the Graduate School of Arts and Sciences, and the School of Divinity.
-The Professional Center Library, in the Worrell Professional Center on the Reynolda Campus, serves the School of Law.
+The Wake Forest University libraries include the Z. Smith Reynolds (ZSR) Library, located on the Reynolda Campus and supports the undergraduate College, the Wake Forest School of Business, the Graduate School of Arts and Sciences, and the School of Divinity.
+The Law Library, housed in the Worrell Professional Center on the Reynolda Campus, serves the School of Law.
 The Coy C. Carpenter Library serves the Wake Forest School of Medicine and is located on the Bowman Gray Campus.

-The three library collections total over 2.5 million titles, including over 1.4 million e-books, more than 100,000 electronic journals and over 15,000 DVDs as well as e-books and streaming media.
+The three library collections total over 2.4 million titles, including over 1.4 million e-books, more than 100,000 electronic journals and over 15,000 DVDs as well as streaming media and other formats.
 The ZSR Library serves as a congressionally designated selective federal depository.
 The Law Library holds nearly 130,000 volumes and the Coy C. Carpenter Library holds nearly 27,000 volumes.
-The three libraries share an online catalog, which also provides access to electronic resources, journals and databases.
+The three libraries share an online search portal, which provides access to books, electronic resources, journals and databases.
 Through interlibrary loan service, students, faculty and staff may obtain materials from other libraries at no charge.

-The Z. Smith Reynolds Library provides comprehensive reference and research services in-person and online.
-Research Librarians work with individual classes across the disciplines on research papers and library users can request personal research sessions with Research Librarians at all phases of the research process.
+The Z. Smith Reynolds Library (ZSR) provides comprehensive reference and research services in-person and online.
+Research Librarians work with individual classes across the disciplines on research papers and library users can request personal research sessions with Research Librarians at all phases of their research process.
 Library faculty also teach elective courses in the fundamentals of research and information literacy and upper-level courses geared towards research in the disciplines and special topics in information.
 The Digital Initiatives & Scholarly Communication librarians and staff support and empower faculty scholarship through digital tools, methods, publication, and preservation.

-Facilities in the Z. Smith Reynolds Library include a walk-in location managed by Information Systems where faculty, students, and staff can bring their laptops for general assistance and repair.
-The library has group study rooms that are equipped with large display screens.
-These rooms can be booked online at zsr.wfu.edu/studyrooms.
-Public use computers are available on the fourth floor and media viewing stations are available in the Media Room.
+The Z. Smith Reynolds library has ten group study rooms equipped with large screen monitors that can be booked online.
+Publicly available Windows and Macintosh computers are available in the Scholars Commons and Reference areas, and media viewing stations are available in the Media Room.
 Multimedia equipment, Chromebooks, tablets, and other technology devices may be reserved for checkout.
 The Reference Desk and online chat are available to help library visitors to find resources and research assistance.
 The library has a 118-seat auditorium for use by Wake Forest community groups for programs, lectures, and film screenings.
-The ZieSta Room, a space for students to take a break from studying to nap or rest in comfortable loungers, is located on the mezzanine level of the 24 hour reading room.
+There is also the ZieSta Room, a space for students to take a break from studying to nap or rest in comfortable loungers.